MurathanGoktas/miBF-mapper/README.md

-This is project for designing a scaffolding tool with miBF usage.
+Tthis is project for designing a scaffolding tool with miBF usage.
 The algorithm imitates LINKS as much as it can.

 Submodules:
   * btllib